Mon - Thur 7.30-15.30 Fri 7.30-14.00

 Why use conformal coating design rules?

-Most companies have successfully adopted Design for Manufacture (DFM) principles.
-They have increased the level of communication between design teams and those required to manufacture the product, to eliminate or reduce the number and variety of production challenges.
+Most manufacturers have successfully adopted Design for Manufacture (DFM) principles, improving communication between design teams and production to reduce avoidable challenges.

 How Do I Spray My Conformal Coating?